lbain/lucybain/source/blog/2014/12-10-google-adwords-async.md

 I've been working with Google Adwords at work this week (yay learning!).
 My first task was to add a “tracking pixel” to a thank you page after a user has given us their contact details.

-(Side note: It turns out we don't really use pixels any more, we use JS to actually make the call, and only fall back to a pixel when the user doesn't have JS enabled.)
+(Side note: It turns out we don’t really use pixels any more, we use JS to actually make the call, and only fall back to a pixel when the user doesn’t have JS enabled.)

 Our thank you page is loaded asynchronously, so the Google Adwords script was getting injected into the dom in that async call.
-As it turns out, you can't just inject scripts into the dom and expect them to run.
+As it turns out, you can’t just inject scripts into the dom and expect them to run.
 If you do inject the script (as I did) you'll get this warning in Chrome:

 ```
 Failed to execute 'write' on 'Document': It isn't possible to write into a document from an asynchronously-loaded external script unless it is explicitly opened.
 ```

 (Personally I think this should be an error, not just a warning.
-To me, this is saying “Hey, your code that you think is running isn't actually running” - that sounds like an error.
+To me, this is saying “Hey, your code that you think is running isn’t actually running” - that sounds like an error.
 But I digress...)

 After some Googling around I know of two ways to fix this.

 **Fix one (bad)**

 Mess with `document.write`.
-Basically Chrome has a check that an async loaded script doesn't make any calls to `document.write`.
-But it doesn't check for `$('body').append()` (yet).
+Basically Chrome has a check that an async loaded script doesn’t make any calls to `document.write`.
+But it doesn’t check for `$('body').append()` (yet).
 So if you set `document.write` to actually use `$('body').append()` the error goes away.
 Here’s an example (taken from [Jakob Beyer](http://www.jakobbeyer.de/asynchronous-google-adwords-conversion-tracking)):

 ```
 var oldDocumentWrite = document.write